ptomato/talks/globalscope2021/README.md

 ---

-## What time is Global Scope for me?
+## What time is the conference for me?

 ```js
 const dates = [